ETS-Next-Gen/writing_observer/docs/how-to/communication_protocol.md

 **Preferred: `scope_fields` (supports arbitrary scopes)**

-Use `scope_fields` to supply each scope axis with a `values` iterable and a `path` into each item.
+Use `scope_fields` to supply each scope axis with either a `values` iterable or a single value (applied across all items), plus an optional `path` into each item.
 The scope field names should match the reducer scope: `student`, `doc_id`, `tab_id`, `page_id`, etc.

 ```python